Coronavirus disruption and peak holiday season outsourced cashiering support30/06/20

 At no time ever is the subject of business interruption more relevant than during the coronavirus pandemic and before the summer break.
 COVID-19 lockdown has been characterised by disrupted working practices for the majority of law firms.
 Peak holiday seasons are symbolised by people taking a short respite from work to enjoy some much-needed relaxation and fun with family and friends.

 Both of these scenarios cause obvious problems for employers.
-With several key staff absent simultaneously, departments become short staffed or, worst case scenario, unmanned altogether.
+With several key staff absent simultaneously, departments become short-staffed or, worst-case scenario, unmanned altogether.
 For smaller businesses particularly, the latter is an all-too-real possibility.

 Holiday leave and additional absences such as sick leave, furloughing and shielding obligations mean that companies struggle to maintain normal operations with a skeleton staffing structure.
 This can compromise important compliance-orientated functions, cashiering included.
-There are certain routine procedures which simply can’t wait for staff to resume working.
+There are certain routine procedures that simply can’t wait for staff to resume working.